 In 2004, he and fiddler Charlene Adzima, a College of Wooster graduate in Geology and member of the Celtic group Oisre, recorded the CD "Woograss," featuring a selection of fiddle and banjo duets (available at: www.wilsonbookstore.com), and performed at the Ebert Art Museum on the Wooster campus, where he played banjo and guitar.

-Over the past several years he has played and recorded in southwest Florida with the Sawgrass Drifters (Roli and Mickie Scholl, and Dan O'Connell) on the CD "Down the Road" (2005), with the group Studio 325 (Rich and Elaine Bott, and Bob Juntenen) on the CD "Close To Home" (2006), and with Louie Salvatore in the American Folk Trio.
-He has also played banjo, guitar and dobro at various gigs in northeast Ohio with Marcus Ladrach in their old time country music duo the Wayne County Ramblers; with folk and blues singer Michelle Massaro; and with the Backroom Boys Bluegrass Band.
+Over the past several years he has played and recorded in southwest Florida with the Sawgrass Drifters (Roland and Michaela Scholl, and Dan O'Connell) on the CD "Down the Road" (2005), with the group Studio 325 (Rich and Elaine Bott, and Bob Juntenen) on the CD "Close To Home" (2006), and with fiddler Louie Salvatore in the American Folk Trio.
+He has also played banjo, guitar and dobro at various gigs in northeast Ohio with Marcus Ladrach in their old time country music duo the Wayne County Ramblers; with folk and blues singer Michelle Massaro; with the Backroom Boys Bluegrass Band; and with the country band the Brunstuckians.
 In June, 2011 he gave an American Folk Music concert for students and faculty at Southeast University 東南大學 in Nanjing 南京, China.